 History shows us that religion fails in its mission.
 It does not bring about positive change in society.
 It does not present any effective tools to change consciousness.
 Its practices are predatory.
 Its underlying aim is to create and sustain cash flow.

-What we need is something that is effective at making positive change.
-There are several ancient technologies that have a positive effect on our instrument of perception.
-If something produces a desired result, it is effective.
+What we need are tools that help us make positive changes.
+Several ancient technologies have a positive effect on our instrument of perception.
+If something produces the desired result, it is effective.

 Effectiveness is the measure of truth only if we can find an objective way to measure them.
-The processes of spiritual exploration stand up to the test of science.
+And, the processes of spiritual exploration stand up to the test of science.
 They are repeatable and measurable.
-They produce measurable changes in heart rate, blood pressure, skin resistance are proofs of their effectiveness.
+Many produce unique physiological changes.
+These include extremely low heart rate and blood pressure.
+So, there is measurable proof of their effects.
 They do not require belief in religious doctrine.
 So, everyone who can follow a process can use them.

 Abrahamic Religions, Wikipedia